tree logo Follow Us On Facebook Talk About Us On X See Us On Instagram

 • Wood fiber batts and boards made from forestry by-products and sawmill residuals.

-• Wood-based composites that blend fibers with plant-based binders or recycled content.
+• Composite panels combining fibers with plant-based binders or recycled content.

-• Rot-resistant, vapor-open panels designed to replace or supplement rigid foams on exterior walls.
+• Vapor-open, rot-resistant panels designed to replace or supplement rigid foam insulation.

 Applications of wood insulation in construction

-Wood insulation is incredibly versatile and can be used almost anywhere you would normally insulate:
+Wood insulation is highly versatile and can be used across nearly all parts of a building envelope:

-• Floors: Wood fiber panels or batts between joists reduce heat loss to unconditioned basements or crawlspaces and can improve foot comfort.
+• Floors: Batts or panels between joists reduce heat loss and improve comfort.

 Benefits of using wood for insulation

-• Renewable resource: Wood is grown, not mined.
-Responsibly managed forests can continue to supply fiber indefinitely while storing carbon.
+• Renewable resource: Sustainably managed forests provide a continuous supply of fiber while storing carbon.

-• Lower embodied carbon: Compared with many synthetic insulations, wood-based products typically require less fossil energy to manufacture and store biogenic carbon for the life of the building.
+• Lower embodied carbon: Wood products typically require less energy to manufacture and sequester carbon throughout their lifecycle.

 Challenges and considerations when using wood for insulation

-Working with an experienced designer or energy consultant – especially if you are combining solid timber walls with exterior wood fiber insulation – helps ensure that the assembly performs as intended over decades.
+Working with an experienced designer or energy consultant—especially when combining solid timber walls with exterior wood fiber insulation—helps ensure long-term durability and performance.

 Embracing wood as a natural solution for energy efficiency

-By understanding how species, thickness, moisture and product type influence R-value, builders and homeowners can choose the right combination of solid wood elements, compressed wood insulation and wood fiber boards for their climate and goals.
-As innovations in wood-based insulative materials continue, it becomes easier to design walls, roofs and floors that are not only energy efficient but also renewable, recyclable and pleasant to live with.
+By understanding how factors such as species, density, moisture content, and product type influence R-value, builders can select the right combination of solid wood, compressed insulation, and wood fiber systems for their climate and goals.

 Insulating Wood FAQs